-While I’m a fan of always hooping fabrics to be machine embroidered when possible, there are several circumstances when it’s just not feasible.
+While I’m a fan of hooping fabrics to be machine embroidered whenever possible, there are several circumstances when it’s just not feasible.

-For instance, fabrics like bulky towels that are too thick to fit between the hoop frames need to be floated.
-Furthermore, fabrics that are too delicate to be hooped without damage, items that are smaller than the size of the hoop, and in-the-hoop designs require floating above the hoop.
+For instance, thick fabrics and bulky towels are simply too thick for an embroidery hoop.
+Furthermore, fabrics that are too delicate to be hooped without damage, items smaller than the hoop’s size, and designs stitched in the hoop require floating above the hoop frame.